CodeNow/api/README.md

 * this allows us to associate a real user with the emails here
 * it also means if a user is marked as deleted their comments will disappear

+* make the tags field more than just a name, give it an id as well
+* this allows us to refer to the tag by id in the url, eliminating any constraints on the name field

 * simply run scripts/migrate.js to covert your existing database

 code coverage